laurado/pokebutt/README.md

 ## About Pokebutt

-This project is was created to explore APIs and React.js.
+This project is was created to explore React.js, APIs, Fetch, and Foundation.
-The pokebutt theme was inspired by the back default sprite when I was digging around in the Pokemon API.
+The 'Pokebutt' theme was inspired by the back-default sprite when I was digging around in the Pokemon API.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).